mantr88/tweets-cards/README.md

 Tweet cards

-This web site for interacting with your followers on Twitter (now X 🤦‍♂️).
+This a little service for interacting with your followers on Twitter (now X 🤦‍♂️).
 On Tweets page have created interactive cards that allow you to subscribe or unsubscribe by clicking on the "FOLLOW/FOLLOWING" button

 It uses its own backend built on the mockapi.io service.
 The technologies used in the creation of this web application: TypeScript, React, Redux, React-Router-Dom, Axios, Styled-Components, React-Select.